 Stop focusing on goals and start building identity.
 The most powerful mindset shift for lasting change.
-In this guide, we break down everything you need to know, backed by behavioral science research and real-world experience from thousands of habit builders.
+This guide provides actionable strategies backed by behavioral science research and real-world experience from thousands of habit builders.

 Outcome vs Identity-Based Habits